appyay-projects/jen-starter/README.md

 ````
 @import '../../bin/generated/components';
 ````
 But note that you won't have control over source order, so component level styles should be written so that they are encapsulated.
-If source order is imported to you, you should create Sass files in the src/assets/scss directory instead and import them manually into the main Sas file.
+If source order is imported to you, you should create Sass files in the src/assets/scss directory instead and import them manually into the main Sass file.

 #### Javascript
 Javascript files can be added to the ````src/assets/js```` folder and will be concatenated into one file and uglified.